 The Center for Diversity & Inclusion is pleased to release the My Truth Series.
-This series contains daily blogs and videos that will be released throughout the week, capturing the lived experiences of diverse students at Hope College.
+This series contains daily blogs and videos that will be released throughout the week, May 2 through 8, capturing the lived experiences of diverse students at Hope College.

 The comments contained in the videos are those of the respective Hope College students and do not necessarily represent the views of Hope College.
 If you choose to comment, please follow Hope’s Virtues of Public Discourse.
 Comments that do not follow the Virtues of Public Discourse will be deleted.

 Hannah is a Class of 2022 Psychology Major.
 This exceptional senior was involved in: Hope Advocates for Invisible Conditions, Step2Success and the Student Congress Culture and Inclusion Committee.
 She is pursuing a degree in occupational therapy.

 To Justify My Pain

 Hi, my name is Hannah Tegtmeyer and I’m a senior studying Psychology and Kinesiology.
 I’d like to thank the CDI – specifically Jevon Willis and Margo Walters – for the opportunity to be here today and share my truth with you.
 While I stand here today – seen as successful and ready to go out into the world – let it be known that my truth is also the truth of many other students and faculty members on our campus.
 My goal today is that we, the members of the chronically ill and disabled community, should no longer have to justify our pain to others.